loveencounterflow/jsonick/README.md

 Well, no. `input:pamphlet.css` is OK.
 One might say it is metadata about an operand of our imaginary `markdown-to-webpage` tool, and of course if `input:pamphlet.css` is metadata, then so is `pamphlet.html`: it is, after all, just a pointer to the location where the payload may be found.
-Mow, in the case of `markdown-to-webpage --input=pamphlet.css ...`, a piece of operative metadata will be thrown into the `c` slot, so become part of the 'control' configuration.
+Now, in the case of `markdown-to-webpage --input=pamphlet.css ...`, a piece of operative metadata will be thrown into the `c` slot, so become part of the 'control' configuration.
 But in the case of  `markdown-to-webpage ... pamphlet.html`, a very similar piece of operational metadata ends up as an element inside the `d` slot.
 So